'Choose - I kill you or rape you': abuse accusations surge in Ethiopia's war

 Five aid workers for international and Ethiopian aid groups said they had received multiple similar reports of abuse in Tigray.
 The United Nations appealed this week for an end to sexual assaults in the region.

 Among a “high number” of allegations, particularly disturbing reports have emerged of people being forced to rape relatives or have sex in exchange for basic supplies, the U.N.
-Office of the Special Representative on Sexual Violence in Conflict said in a statement on Thursday.
+Office of the Special Representative on Sexual Violence in Conflict, Pramila Patten, said in a statement on Thursday.

+Prime Minister Abiy Ahmed’s government and the military did not immediately respond to questions from Reuters about the reports of rape.
+On Saturday, Ethiopia’s ambassador to the United Nations, Taye Atske Selassie, told Patten that Ethiopia has a zero tolerance policy on sexual violence, according to state-affiliated braodcaster Fana TV.

 Women and girls in refugee camps within Ethiopia appear to have been particularly targeted, and medical centres are under pressure for emergency contraception and tests for sexually-transmitted infections, the statement said.